Skupper v2

 When will v2 be available?

-The preview 1 release is available now.
-Preview 2 is set for the end of October, and we are aiming to release 2.0 at the end of November.
+The preview 2 release is available now.
+We are aiming to release 2.0 in January 2025.

 Note that things are still changing in the preview releases as we review interfaces and make improvements.